theconnectgroup/AzShim/README.md

 chmod +x ./AzShim.azcli
 ./AzShim.azcli -c
 ```
 Once the script has started to run, it will deploy resources to all valid subscriptions that you are listed as a contributor or higher to.
+This script can take upwards of 10 minutes to complete for larger environments.

 ## Closing Out
 This script is still being worked on, in the future I hope to have a subscription selector further reducing the the need for manual input and I need to account for more resources that do not support the `Log` category in Azure Monitor Diagnostic Settings.